Prompt Engineering Guide

 TechniqueInstitutionDate of PublicationPaperCode

-Automatic Chain of Thought (Auto-CoT) PromptingAmazon ScienceOct 2022Automatic Chain of Thought Prompting in Large Language ModelsCode
+Automatic Chain-of-Thought (Auto-CoT) PromptingAmazon ScienceOct 2022Automatic Chain-of-Thought Prompting in Large Language Modelsamazon-science/auto-cot

 What is Auto-CoT?

-Automatic Chain-of-Thought (Auto-CoT)1 is a prompting technique designed to enhance the reasoning capabilities of large language models (LLMs).
+Automatic Chain-of-Thought (Auto-CoT) is a prompting technique designed to enhance the reasoning capabilities of Large Language Models (LLMs).
 It does this by automatically generating intermediate reasoning steps, a key element of Chain-of-Thought (CoT) prompting.

 CoT involves manually creating task-specific demonstrations, where each demonstration includes a question, intermediate reasoning steps, and the final answer.
 While CoT generally performs better, it's time-consuming and requires hand-crafted examples for each task.
 Auto-CoT addresses this by leveraging LLMs to automatically generate reasoning demonstrations.